 - Upload nutrition-related photos and documents

-- Track clients’ intake in a manner similar to MyFitnessPal or other nutrition apps
+- Track clients’ intake like MyFitnessPal or other nutrition apps

 It’s worth noting that users complain of a lack of intuition in the nutrition tracking function, which may make it too clunky for everyday use when time is of the essence.

-However, the app and website do serve as a great way to share general nutrition guidelines with your clients and get an overall sense of whether they’re adhering to their nutrition-related goals or not.
+However, the app and website do serve as great ways to share general nutrition guidelines with your clients and get an overall sense of whether they’re adhering to their nutrition-related goals or not.